MrMeeb/cronicle-docker/README.md

       - {path on host}:/config
     environment:
       - MODE=manager
+      - PUID=1000
+      - PGID=1000
+      - TZ=Europe/London
 ```

 ## Custom Scripts

-This container automatically checks for scripts in `/config/init` and runs them at startup of the container.
-This could be useful if you need to install additional applications into a worker container so it can execute any jobs.
+This container automatically checks for scripts in `/config/init` and runs them at startup.
+This could be useful if you need to install additional applications into a worker container so it can execute jobs.

 ## Ports